Social Sciences Pre-Summer 2012

 - Any of the following Barnard psychology courses:

-- (SDEV W2300); check with your advisor about other courses listed under this interdisciplinary program that may fulfill the social sciences requirement
+- Challenges of Sustainable Development (SDEV UN2300); check with your advisor about other courses listed under this interdisciplinary program that may fulfill the social sciences requirement

 Courses from the Department of History may be counted toward the social science or the humanities requirement, but in no case may more than two courses from one department be used to fulfill Core requirements.